OasisProject/Superordinate/README.md

  * virtualbox
  * boxes
  * qemu
+ * apt-fast
+ *

 When you Download LINUX! you're downloading an image freshly made for you, or downloading one yourself.
 Images are a buck.
 Let's see where this goes :).
+For now, it's debian-based, but this could change as we move forward.
+We're aiming to make this the most portable linux distro with a full GUI out there.
+It can also be the most portable distro without a full GUI.